Involuntary vs Voluntary Resignationsachkarlaw-admin

 Some reasons why an employee may choose to resign involuntarily include changes to fundamental terms of their employment, including their job duties, tasks, or wages, and workplace harassment which pushes them out of the workplace.

-Any situation where an employer feels pressure to resign will bring the validity of their resignation into question.
+Any situation where an employee feels pressure to resign will bring the validity of their resignation into question.

 There are many ways to ensure a resignation is valid.
 As an employee, voluntary resignations are considered when they are accepting a new job, changing career paths, or simply leaving the workplace environment—in all cases, an employer should have a resignation reviewed objectively to understand their obligations and next steps.